larrypozdeev/opnsense-wan-healer/README.md

       `REBOOT_COOLDOWN_UPTIME` prevents constant reboots during extended outages.
 3. Logs all actions to `/var/log/wan_healer.log` and to the system log under the tag `wan_healer`.
    You can view these in *System → Log Files → General*.

+## Do you need it?
+I ran the script for a few weeks before figuring out the cause of the drops.
+For some reason, the WAN was set to an MTU of 576 by default (check under Routes -> WAN MTU to see yours).
+DOCSIS (e.g., Rogers) typically uses an MTU of 1500, while PPPoE commonly requires 1492.
+After I set my MTU to the correct 1500, all the issues went away.